frontBOI/mailing/README.md

 ### Google console

 You will need to setup a Google Console project.
 Go to [this url](https://console.cloud.google.com), and then create your application.
-You must include these two scopes: `/auth/userinfo.profile` and `/auth/gmail.send` for this package to work.
+You must include these three scopes: `/auth/userinfo.email`, `/auth/userinfo.profile` and `/auth/gmail.send` for this package to work.

 ### Environment variables